GUNNER2K/GUNNER2K/README.md

 - Generative AI

-- Studying further in the Field of AI 🤖
+- Studying further in the Field of AI and Data Sicence🤖